 Notre Dame Catholic Sixth Form College is committed to equality of opportunity.
 We recognise the value of diversity within the whole College, and that people with different backgrounds, attitudes and experiences bring fresh ideas and perceptions to the College and enrich all our lives.
 The College will treat all individuals with respect and dignity and seek to provide a positive environment free from discrimination, harassment or victimization.

 At Notre Dame you will be encouraged to aim high, achieve well, and fulfil your potential.
-All our efforts are designed to support you to success.
-The Office for Standards in Education (Ofsted) in their report following the inspection of Notre Dame in April 2008 concluded that ‘Notre Dame is an outstanding college’, where students feel safe and happy, are motivated to do well, and achieve high standards.
+All our efforts are designed to support your success.
+We are pleased to be rated as an ‘Outstanding’ College by Ofsted but more importantly we are proud of the outstanding progress each of our students make.
+Ofsted described Notre Dame as a College ‘where students feel safe and happy, are motivated to do well, and achieve high standards.’

-Inspectors also praised the college for its programme of pastoral care for its students and the commitment to maintaining the Catholic ethos which is at the heart of the college.
+Inspectors also praised the college for its programme of pastoral care for students and the commitment to maintaining the Catholic ethos which is at the heart of the college.

 Achieving academic excellence

-The atmosphere of Notre Dame
+The atmosphere at Notre Dame